peterfarrell/django-heralder/README.md

     ]
     email.send()

-You can also provide a MIMEBase object instead of a tuple.
+2. A MIMEBase object.
 See the documentation for attachments under EmailMessage Objects/attachments in the Django documentation.

+3. A django `File` object.

 ### Inline Attachments